krgamestudios/krgamestudios.com/public_html/src/castworld_errata.md

 # Cast World Errata

-## Version 1.1.1
+## Version 1.1.2

 <div class="ui raised segment">

-Nothing at this time.
+No errata at this time.

 </div>